Godley/lanyon/_posts/2017-08-09-refuctoring.md

 Some time back, while one of my senior colleagues who I would normally go to for merge reviews was on holiday, I decided to take our end to end test code for k8s and turn it into a library, so I could use some of the functions elsewhere on our deployment pipeline.

 I named it a very generic `kubeutil`, had it reviewed by a fellow python programmer and pushed that into the end to end test suite.
 Then I started to write code with it for our deployment pipeline.
 My colleague came back the following week and questioned what I'd done.
-Initially I was slightly offended, not because he was wrong but because I got a bought of imposter syndrome and thought he thought I was really, really stupid for having done it.
+Initially I was slightly offended, not because he was wrong but because I got hit by a wave of imposter syndrome and thought he thought I was really, really stupid for having done it.

 At the time, and I don't know if he'd picked this up from somewhere else in the Python community, he told me the rule of thumb "if you're doing the same thing in 3 different projects, write a library".
 Seems logical enough, for me because if you split out that code too early, it immediately becomes harder to manage the dependency because it comes from a different source.